Evaluation of LLM Chatbots for OSINT-based Cyber Threat Awareness: Chatbots evaluation

+As discussed in previous work \cite{alves2021processing,dionisio2019cyberthreat,dionisio2020towards}, the extraction of actionable CTI from OSINT entails three foundational tasks: text classification, extraction of pertinent information from textual sources, and the synthesis of the information gathered into concise summaries.
+Considering the role of summarization to aggregate correlated threat indicators prior to dissemination, this study directs its attention towards evaluating and comparing chatbot performance within the two first tasks.
+These NLP tasks, being more amenable to LLM methodologies \cite{min2023recent}, are deemed as primary focal points for research within the scope of this study.

-Our primary objective is to test the capabilities of chatbots to address two critical NLP tasks: binary classification and NER in Twitter OSINT.
-We interacted with the chatbots using Python scripts to iterate through the dataset, presenting each question to the chatbot's prompt, and recording the obtained responses.
+From a practical point of view, we interacted with the chatbots using Python language scripts to iterate through the dataset entries.
+For each entry, different prompts were used to address the two tasks of interest: deciding on the relevance of a tweet for cybersecurity using a binary classification formulation and extracting relevant information from the tweets using NER.

-\subsubsection{Binary Classification}
+\subsubsection{Binary classification}

 We designed prompts to determine whether tweets are related to the cybersecurity field, aiming to generate a response including `yes' or `no'.
 We focused on constraining the chatbot to provide concise yes or no answers without additional explanations.
 This restriction simplifies the process of extracting binary labels (0 or 1) from the responses.
-For instance, in a scenario where the ``clean tweet" column within our dataset contained the text ``cyber infosec kenno media SQL injection", to compose the specific prompts we desired, we added the phrase \textit{``Is the sentence"} at the beginning of each clean tweet.
+For instance, in a scenario where the ``pre-processed tweet" column within our dataset contained the text ``cyber infosec kenno media SQL injection", to compose the specific prompts we desired, we added the phrase \textit{``Is the sentence"} at the beginning of each pre-processed tweet.
 Then, we appended the phrase \textit{``related to cybersecurity?
 Please respond with yes or no."} at the end.
-Consequently, the final prompt becomes: \textit{Is the sentence `cyber infosec kenno media SQL injection' related to cybersecurity?
-Please respond with either yes or no.}
+Consequently, the final prompt becomes: \textit{Is the sentence `threatmeter dos microsoft internet explorer 9 mshtml cdisp node::insert sibling node use-after-free ms13-0' related to cybersecurity?
+Just answer yes or no.}